The hop-like problem nature -- unveiling and modelling new features of real-world problems: Hop-based Analysis of WP LFL

-To show that the considered WP\_LFL instances are of a similar nature to LBP, we present the results of the following experiment.
-MuPPetS-FuN-Single (see Section \ref{sec:wpLflf:opt}) introduces subsequent modifications to CT (a complete solution to WP\_LFL).
-We store each successful improvement of CT and compute the number of hops.
+This section presents the HOP-based analysis (see Section \ref{sec:ledingBlocks:features}) of WP\_LFL instances.
+The setup of the experiments was the same as described in Section~\ref{sec:wpLflf:sln}.
+Moreover, we also calculated the number of hops of each successful improvement of CT (a complete solution to WP\_LFL).
 In Figure \ref{fig:hops:hopsToInitial}, we show the results of a representative experiment showing the number of hops for the subsequent improvements of the best-found solution found by MuPPetS-FuN Single.
 The number of hops for most improvements is high and increases with the increase of the iteration number.
 This shows that the improvements in the latter iterations require many improvements that were made before.
 Thus, one improvement enables the next improvement and so on.
 Figure \ref{fig:hops:hopsGeneral} shows the median number of improvements that are a given number of hops away from an initial solution.
 Note that most improvements for experiment groups B and C are more than 20 hops away from the initial solution.

-In Table \ref{tab:modificationNotApplyingToInit}, we report the number and percentage of improvements found by MuPPetS-FuN-Single that do \textbf{not} apply to an initial solution.
-This number is always higher than 50\%, with a median over 80\% and a maximum value over 90\% for most of the considered experiment groups.
-Thus, most improvements do not improve the initial solution, which should be the easiest to improve.